floridop/MNXB11-fairytale/fairytale.md

 In a faraway future, in a distant land
 lives the *Squonk*

-Many people thinks Squonks do not exist!
+Many people think Squonks do not exist!
 But they do.
 The average Squonk is 7 meters tall.
 Due to this, it usually does not notice when Drowsloks hold marathons and races around its feet.